flecoqui/ASTool/README.md

      You are now connected to your cluster from your local machine.

 #### DEPLOYING THE IMAGE TO A KUBERNETES CLUSTER IN AZURE

+**Warning:** There is currently an issue for the pullpush feature running in container.
+After several hours, the application ASTool lose the connection with the ingestion point (TCP conneciton lost).
+As a temporary turnaround the container is deployed with the restart policy set to Always to force the container to restart the pullpush feature.</p>

 1. You can list the Azure Container Registry per Resource Group using the following Azure CLI command: </p>
 **Azure CLI 2.0:** az acr list --resource-group  "ResourceGroupName" </p>